Becoming A Tutor & In-Clinic Training

 Becoming a Tutor

-With pending dyslexia legislation in New Hampshire and Maine our certified tutors are in high demand.
+With the recently passed dyslexia legislation in New Hampshire, HB1644, and Maine our certified tutors are in high demand.
 Some area schools are only now beginning to hire new teaching staff who are Orton Gillingham certified.
 Don’t miss out on this amazing career opportunity.
-Many of our Scholars who are recent college graduates attest that our certification made the difference in their being hired.
+Many of our trainees who are recent college graduates attest that our certification made the difference in their being hired.
 Sign up now to become a certified Orton Gillingham tutor/teacher.
 Please contact the Seacoast Learning Center Director to learn more about the Orton Gillingham certification process and program.
-You may also download a Scholar application packet and apply today.
+You may also download a trainee application packet and apply today.

 To become a certified Orton Gillingham tutor/teacher you must have at least a bachelors degree (from any field).
 Previous teaching experience is not required.
 The Children’s Dyslexia Centers, Inc. program offers training for individuals interested in receiving initial certification as tutors/teachers in the Orton Gillingham approach.